Practivio/amazon/content/products/incraftables-decorative-scissors-colorful-scrapbooking-B096T1TYL7/index.md

 ---
 title: "Incraftables Decorative Scissors Colorful Scrapbooking"
-description: "craft scissors decorative edge: Data-driven ranking using the Practivio Score™.
+description: "fiskars decorative scissors: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["craft scissors decorative edge"]
+keywords: ["fiskars decorative scissors"]
-seo_title: "craft scissors decorative edge — Compare (2025)"
+seo_title: "fiskars decorative scissors — Compare (2025)"
 canonicalURL: "/products/incraftables-decorative-scissors-colorful-scrapbooking-B096T1TYL7/"
 ---

-**🛒 Practivio Score™:** 899 — _Compare_
+**🛒 Practivio Score™:** 866 — _Compare_

-*If you're comparing **craft scissors decorative edge**, **[Incraftables Decorative Scissors Colorful Scrapbooking](https://www.amazon.com/dp/B096T1TYL7?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **fiskars decorative scissors**, **[Incraftables Decorative Scissors Colorful Scrapbooking](https://www.amazon.com/dp/B096T1TYL7?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
 [Shop “Incraftables Decorative Scissors Colorful Scrapbooking” on Amazon](https://www.amazon.com/dp/B096T1TYL7?tag=practivio-20)
-Among Craft Scissorses, this Craft Scissors places **113 of 290**.
+Among Paper Craft Toolses, this Paper Craft Tools places **140 of 297**.
-It is classified in the **Top Tier tier**, where Practivio lists it under **Compare** for further evaluation.
+It is classified in the **Balanced Choice tier**, where Practivio lists it under **Compare** for further evaluation.

 ### What the signals indicate
-Price: ranked 225 among 290 (top 78% in affordability).
+Price: ranked 183 among 297 (top 62% in affordability).
-Reviews: ranked 143 among 290 (top 50% by volume).
+Reviews: ranked 162 among 297 (top 55% by volume).
-Rating: ranked 259 among 290 (top 90% for stars).
+Rating: ranked 229 among 297 (top 78% for stars).
-Demand: ranked 145 among 290 (top 50% for current demand).
+Demand: ranked 129 among 297 (top 44% for current demand).

 ### Position in tier
 Evaluations are made only against peers in this tier.

 ### How it compares to the Hidden Gem
-In the Top Tier tier, the Hidden Gem is rated at 1060.00.
+In the Balanced Choice tier, the Hidden Gem is rated at 1042.00.
-This pick trails the Hidden Gem by 161.00 points.
+This pick trails the Hidden Gem by 176.00 points.
 This comparison helps clarify how the item stacks up in context.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B01BRGU8R0?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B076Z4N4DP?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Eligibility requires meeting fundamental criteria.